 Having talked about the malleable properties of the word No, it also plays a useful role in creating boundaries for ourselves and those around us.
-There are certain behaviors where No most definitely always means No, and this is what makes us feel safe.
-However, as we grow and develop, our boundaries can also shift and what was previously unthinkable becomes a possibility.
+There are certain behaviors where No most definitely always means No. This is what makes us feel safe.
+However, as we grow and develop, our boundaries can also shift.
+What was previously unthinkable becomes a possibility.
 I call this divine inspiration, and it comes from a deeper part of yourself that knows you need to say Yes to this thing.

 An example in my own life was with public speaking: I was always afraid of it, still not a big fan, but years ago I had to find a speaker for an association/group I belonged to.
 At the moment I accepted the task of finding one, the group leader suggested that if I don’t find one maybe I could do it.
 I immediately said No, and internally said No. But it clearly wasn’t a No, because several months later I stood up in a conference room of roughly 45 people and gave a talk on something that interested me and it was a great experience.

 What happened between me saying No at the start and the end result of me saying Yes?
 I allowed the notion of “why not?” to sit with me.
-In doing so I think I gave it the space it needed to consider why not me, why not talk about something that is important and helpful to others?
-Eventually, I got over that No and I feel it made me a better person for feeling the fear but moving in the direction of fun while I tried to overcome that fear.
+In doing so, I think I gave it the space it needed to consider why not me?
+Why not talk about something that is important and helpful to others?
+Eventually, I got over that No. I feel it made me a better person for feeling the fear but moving in the direction of fun while I tried to overcome that fear.

 Believing that “No doesn’t always mean No” is a very provocative feeling.
 It tells me that something that wasn’t possible might be possible at some point in the future.
-No unlike a dream.
-I think that dreams have a poor reputation these days – if you are a “dreamer” then you are someone who is constantly reaching for unattainable goals.
-There is always a chance that they could come true, and that chance is helped or hindered by what we permit or prohibit in our lives, at any given time to suit our needs.
+Not unlike a dream.
+I think that dreams have a poor reputation these days.
+If you are a “dreamer” then you are someone who is constantly reaching for unattainable goals.
+There is always a chance that dreams could come true.
+That chance is helped or hindered by what we permit or prohibit in our lives, at any given time to suit our needs.

 If you intend to feel good, you will be more likely to achieve that dream because, like water, your needs will find the path of least resistance to achieving that intention.